maro7tigre/PySignalDecipher/command_system/docs/core.md

    - Create command-enabled widgets for automatic command generation
    - This ensures UI and data stay synchronized with undo/redo support

+4. **Manage observer lifecycle**
+   - Always store observer IDs returned from add_property_observer
+   - Always unbind properties when widgets are no longer needed
+   - Use unregister_widget() for comprehensive cleanup
+   - This prevents memory leaks and unexpected behavior

-4. **Preserve context information**
+5. **Preserve context information**
    - Use `set_trigger_widget` to track command sources
    - Use `set_context_info` to store navigation context
    - This improves user experience during undo/redo operations

-5. **Manage observer lifecycle**
-   - Remove observers when components are destroyed
-   - Avoid observer reference cycles
-   - This prevents memory leaks and unexpected behavior

 6. **Use initialization mode properly**
    - Use `begin_init`/`end_init` during application startup